 Shapley, Curtis and Hubble

 About a hundred years ago, astronomers were becoming increasingly divided over the nature of the "nebulae."
-The nebulae were fuzzy patches of light -- some smooth and featureless and some spiral in form -- that were scattered around the sky.
+The nebulae were fuzzy patches of light — some smooth and featureless and some spiral in form — that were scattered around the sky.
+William Herschel and Charles Messier had cataloged hundreds of them in the late 18th Century.
 Many astronomers thought that the nebulae were clouds of gas or star-forming regions distributed within the Milky Way, similar to the Orion Nebula.
 Others thought that they might be "island universes," or vast collections of stars located far beyond the boundaries of the Milky Way.

 The discovery that nebulae are galaxies of stars in 1925 represented a spectacular increase in the size of the known universe.
 The Milky Way is about 30 kpc across, or a 100,000 light years.
 Hubble showed that Andromeda is ten times farther away.
 Soon he found other galaxies that were millions of light years away.
 His photographs showed galaxies that were even fainter, and possibly at even larger distances.
 Hubble's work conjured up the possibility of space without end, an unimaginable void filled with countless systems of stars.
 Welcome to the immense realm of the galaxies.

 Author: Chris Impey